-- If reflective the essay should convey the emotional reactions and feelings the candidate experiences/experienced. - If narrative, the essay must have a strong storyline and an interesting ending. - If descriptive, the candidate should create a picture in words using as many senses as possible to make the description clear. - If discursive, the arguments for and against must be well-balanced and clearly analysed in the essay.
-The candidate may come to a particular conclusion at the end of the essay, which should include recommendations.
+- If reflective the essay should convey the emotional reactions and feelings the candidate experiences/experienced. - If narrative, the essay must have a strong story line and an interesting ending. - If descriptive, the candidate should create a picture in words using as many senses as possible to make the description clear. - If discursive, the arguments for and against must be well-balanced and clearly analysed in the essay.
+The candidate may come to a particular conclusion at the end of the essay, which should include recommendations. - If argumentative, the essay must reflect a specific argument or viewpoint for or against the topic.
+The candidate should give a range of arguments to support his/her view.
+The conclusion should be a strong, clear and convincing statement of the writer's opinion.